 The discussion centred around Ginny’s move from one of the largest Telecommunications businesses globally, in Vodafone, to Sovereign Housing, a Social Housing provider, with properties across multiple locations in the South of England.

 What for some, could have been seen as an unusual move, was seen by Ginny as an opportunity to transform procurements performance and perception within Sovereign, an ambitious and growing company.
-Tom Graham spent some time with Ginny discussing more about her career and the move into the Social Housing sector.
+We spent some time with Ginny discussing more about her career and the move into the Social Housing sector.